alexiwisteria/alexiwisteria/README.md

 - **AI Innovation**: Working on a **confidential AI-based project** employing advanced machine learning to address real-world issues.
 Updates coming soon!
 - **Enterprise Architecture**: Part of a team designing **scalable enterprise solutions** adhering to best practices and architectural excellence.
+- **Smart CLI Configuration Generator**: Creating a tool to simplify and automate the generation of configuration files, leveraging AI to enhance developer workflows.

 ---